 - Optional SF State Spring 2021 Virtual Orientation for all New Graduate Students

 You may register for the university's New Graduate Student Virtual Orientation here.
 Zoom invitations will be shared with registrants the week of the event.

 Office of International Programs Orientation day:

-International students on F1 visa are required to also attend a one-hour mandatory online orientation in mid-January organized by the SF State Office of International Programs.
-More details on date and registration will be posted on the OIP website under the section "I'm Admitted, Now What?".
+International students on F1 visa are required to also attend a mandatory online orientation on Tuesday January 19, 2021 organized by the SF State Office of International Programs.
+More details on time and registration will be posted on the OIP website under the section "I'm Admitted, Now What?".
 You will also find a checklist of items to complete prior to international student orientation.